-Must include proof of update for the NRW inventory within the past 10 years prior to application submission.
+• Must include proof of update for the NRW inventory within the past 10 years.

 Potential Municipal and Community Collaborators

 Staff from the planning department could be helpful in implementing this action.

 In addition, the planning and zoning, conservation, and/or land use commissions, local council of governments, local conservation districts, and local land trusts could help implement this action.